Scheduled MonumentsEnglandCold War period Royal Observer Corps Group Headquarters, Howe Hill

 What is Cold War period Royal Observer Corps Group Headquarters, Howe Hill?

-Cold War period Royal Observer Corps Group Headquarters, Howe Hill is a underground bunker constructed during the Cold War era to serve as a command and control centre for the Royal Observer Corps.
+The Royal Observer Corps Group Headquarters at Howe Hill is a Cold War period underground bunker constructed to serve as a command centre for aircraft observation and reporting operations across Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019439.

 Who is responsible for protecting Cold War period Royal Observer Corps Group Headquarters, Howe Hill?